-Refer to AASHTO's "A Policy on the Accommodation of Utilities Within Freeway Right-of-Way" for further information.

-(f) Aerial Installation Within Scenic Class A or B

-The Scenic Classification Policy exists to preserve scenic vistas along or over state highways, and it applies to any aerial or surface utility.
+See AASHTO's "A Policy on the Accommodation of Utilities Within Freeway Right-of-Way" (f) Aerial Installation Within Scenic Class A or B - The Scenic Classification Policy exists to preserve scenic vistas along or over state highways, and it applies to any aerial or surface utility.
 Scenic classification does not apply to subsurface utilities.